Monitoring and alerting

 Logging

-The logs produced by the Stellio services can be sent to Graylog or any other GELF compatible logging platform.
+The logs produced by the Stellio services are exported via OpenTelemetry (OTLP) and can be ingested by any compatible backend, such as Grafana Loki.

-In a docker-compose or Docker Swarm based deployment, the environement variables can be declared by adding the following in the environment section:
+In a docker-compose or Docker Swarm based deployment, the environment variables can be declared by adding the following

 environment: